WordPress Theme Hacked? Scan and Clean Infected theme Successfully

 If you think that’s the end of it, you’re in for a surprise.
 Slow websites do not perform well on search engines and may often change or delete your files which in turn triggers a ‘Page Not Found’ error.
 This is nothing short of an SEO horror tale and can affect your website’s traffic in a big way.

-The most well-known consequence of a WordPress theme hack has to be website defacement.
+Website defacement is no joke, it tampers with your credibility, brand identity, and data.
 As a theme hack grants access to your website display directly to the hackers, they can choose to change the appearance anyhow.
 Many hacking groups choose to change the home page and leave a message—cue Mr. Robot.

 In other cases, hackers can place ads on your website or steal your private information.
 No matter what kind of defacement occurs, it affects your credibility and business.